Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Taxonomy for Abnormal Findings

 \section{Taxonomy for Abnormal Findings}

-Given the diversity of abnormal findings, their complex relationships and synonyms, we first construct a comprehensive taxonomy system, to categorize all the abnormalities into representative classes.
+Given the diversity, complex relationship, and synonyms of abnormalities, we first construct a taxonomy system to categorize all the abnormalities into representative classes.

-Our taxonomy is guided by four fundamental principles to ensure scientific rigor, systematic organization, and clinical utility: (i) \textbf{comprehensive coverage.} It should include all the clinically significant abnormalities, encompassing both lesions and the abnormal changes on anatomical structures; (ii) \textbf{image-based definition.} Each abnormal finding is precisely characterized by its observable features on the radiology scan, such as physical properties and morphological characteristics, that form the essential foundation for diagnosis; (iii) \textbf{hierarchical organization.} Findings are grouped by clinically important anatomical structures and major systems or organs, aligning with standard image interpretation protocols.
+Our taxonomy is guided by four fundamental principles to ensure scientific rigor, systematic organization, and clinical utility: (i) \textbf{comprehensive coverage.} It should include all the clinically significant abnormalities, encompassing both lesions and the abnormal changes on anatomical structures; (ii) \textbf{image-based definition.} Each abnormal finding is precisely characterized by its observable features on the radiology image, such as physical properties and morphological characteristics that form the essential foundation for diagnosis; (iii) \textbf{hierarchical organization.} Findings are grouped by anatomical structures and major systems or organs, aligning with standard image interpretation protocols.
 While cross-regional structures (like skeletal systems) remain independent groups for conciseness; (iv) \textbf{modular design.} Each category represents a fundamental, independent finding that can be combined with others to express complex and multifaceted abnormalities.

-The taxonomy is developed through the following three stages, involving 7 radiologists with 10 to 16 years of experience from three clinical centers, (i) we establish an anatomical hierarchy framework based on standard atlases and classic textbooks for human anatomy~\cite{gray2008gray}; (ii) the radiologists then systematically catalog the abnormal findings under each anatomical structure, based on their clinical experience and several authoritative textbooks~\cite{adam2020grainger,haaga2016ct,Mandell2013CoreRadiology} on medical imaging and radiological pathology; lastly, (iii) the radiologists conduct rigorous cross-validation and discussion to establish precise consensus on the definitions of controversial or ambiguous abnormalities.

-We finally identified 404 representative abnormalities across 82 anatomies throughout the human body, organized within 40 major organs and systems.
-The details can be found in Appendix Section~\ref{sec:detailed_distribution}.
+The taxonomy is developed by 7 senior radiologists with at least 10-year experience from 3 centers, following three stages: (i) an anatomical hierarchy framework is establish based on standard atlases and authoritative human anatomy textbooks~\cite{gray2008gray}; (ii) abnormal findings are systematically cataloged under each anatomical structure, based on the clinical experience and authoritative textbooks~\cite{adam2020grainger,haaga2016ct,Mandell2013CoreRadiology} on radiological imaging and pathology; (iii) the radiologists conduct rigorous cross-validation and discussion to establish precise consensus on the definitions of controversial or ambiguous abnormalities.
+We finally identified 404 representative abnormalities across 82 anatomies throughout the human body, organized within 40 major organs or systems.